Food Additives & Contaminants, Part A, Chemistry, Analysis, Control, Exposure & Risk Assessment. 2017 March 23.

 - X. Bi and C. Scrafford are scientists at Exponent, Inc., whose purpose is “to solve engineering, science, regulatory, and business issues facing our clients.”

 NOTE: The authors thanked the International Association of Color Manufacturers for funding the paper.
-Is this supposed to make it okay?
+Which part of all this doesn’t indicate bias or at least a conflict of interest?